scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDBCluster.md

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDB Cluster node group

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
 In addition, we recommend deploying one ScalarDB Cluster pod and one Envoy pod on one worker node.
-Note that the Envoy pod does not exist when you use `direct-kubernetes` mode.
+Note that you do not need to deploy an Envoy pod when using `direct-kubernetes` mode.

 In other words, the following components run on one worker node: